-Often, when I read a submission from a newer writer or one who has just come out of a fiction class, I flag it for overwriting.
+Often, when I see writing voice from a newer writer or one who has just come out of a fiction class, I flag it for overwriting.
 What is overwriting?
 Basically, it’s a sense that the prose (and the writer behind it) is trying too hard to get their point across or impress the reader.
-Sometimes I wonder if people who overwrite are trying to live up to some idea of “fiction writer” that exists in their heads…a scribe who uses $10 words and milks every image and otherwise packs every sentence until it’s dragging and bloated.
+It’s a chronic inability to kill your darlings.
+Sometimes I wonder if people who overwrite are trying to live up to some idea of “fiction writer” that exists in their heads … a scribe who uses $10 words and milks every image and otherwise packs every sentence until it’s dragging and bloated.
 They want to make sure we get they’re a real writer.
 Sometimes this process is at the front of their mind, sometimes it happens without them realizing.

-Here are the two types of overwriting that I see the most often:
+There are two types of overwriting that I see the most often.

 Cold starlight shattered across the inky black-velvet expanse of the searching night.
 The frozen air sliced the last of the warmth from Cassandra’s lungs as she choked in a sputtering breath.